numba/numba/docs/source/developer/architecture.rst

 -------------------------------------------

 This pass is only performed if the ``parallel`` option in the :func:`~numba.jit` decorator is set to ``True``.
-This pass find parallelism implicit in the semantics of operations in the Numba IR and replaces those operations with explicitly parallel representations of those operations using a special `parfor` operator.
+This pass finds parallelism implicit in the semantics of operations in the Numba IR and replaces those operations with explicitly parallel representations of those operations using a special `parfor` operator.
 Then, optimizations are performed to maximize